malcolmsailor/midani/README.md

 Make piano-roll animations from midi files.

 Frames are plotted with R and then combined into a video with opencv-python.
 Finally, audio is added with FFmpeg.

-Why, you might ask, is R used to plot frames, rather than a Python plotting library like Matplotlib?
-For no better reason than that at the time I started the script (in summer 2018), R was the only plotting software I was familiar with.
+TODO add some frames here for eye candy

 ## Dependencies